nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/02kb17ebh8o.md

 import matplotlib as mpl
 from matplotlib import pyplot as plt         #this is the traditional method

-rc('xtick', labelsize = 18)                  #use 18 point font for numbering on x axis
+mpl.rc('xtick', labelsize = 18)                  #use 18 point font for numbering on x axis
-rc('ytick', labelsize = 18)                  #use 18 point font for numbering on y axis
+mrc('ytick', labelsize = 18)                  #use 18 point font for numbering on y axis

 plt.figure(figsize = (7,5))                  #specify figure size as 7 x 5 inches
                                              #for default size, type plt.figure()